Kussie/komga-yacreader-progress-sync/README.md

 It will also create a few reading lists for each library in YACReader that attempt to mimic the Recently Added Books and Recently Updated Series lists from Komga.

+This assumes you are using Docker for these apps or at the very least the path to the books configured in these apps match and both are set to /books

+For example, YacServer has my comics mounted in a docker mount of /books as does Komga.
+Some file system matching needs to be used for Yacreader lookups

 ## How to use

  * Edit progress.php (Update Komga URL, username, password, base path and edit the folder mapping and komga library ids)